Ahtahkakoop: Early life

 Ahtahkakoop was born about 1816 in the Saskatchewan River country.
-Ahtahkakoop John Chatelain was born to a French/French-Metis father, Antoine Chatelain, and to a lady of Metis origin, Okimawinotook.
+Ahtahkakoop John Chatelain was born to a French-Canadian father, Antoine Chatelain, and to a lady of mixed-origin, Okimawinotook.

 He was one of five brothers.
 The remainder being named: Masuskapoe Chatelain, Sasakamoose Jacob Chatelain, Ahenakew David Chatelain, and Nāpēskis Chatelain.
 Ahtahkakoop's own descendants, and that of his brothers, are thought to be quite extensive although not completely compiled.

 Ahathkakoop was brought up with the traditional values and way of life of the Plains Cree peoples.
 Thus, Ahtahkakoop was raised in a hunter-gatherer society.
 Every summer his family, in addition to other band members, would travel from their camps to the prairie grassland.
 Here they would hunt buffalo, and gather roots, herbs, and berries.
 The buffalo were especially important to the survival of Ahtahkakoop's people.
 Buffalo not only provided food but also their hides, which were used for a variety of purposes; from tipi covers and clothing to storage bags and cooking vessels.
 During the winter his people would separate back into their family groups and move to the parklands.
 Throughout the winter, in addition to buffalo, his family would hunt elk, moose, and deer.
 Once the weather began to warm towards the end of winter, birds such as geese and ducks would return to these lands, which would also be hunted.
 During this time sap from maple and birch trees would be gathered and turned into syrup and sugar.

 Spirituality was also an important aspect of life for the Plains Cree.
 From a young age Ahtahkakoop would have been familiar with the stories of the Creator (māmawiwiyohtāwīmaw), his spirit helpers, and their place on Mother Earth.
 He also learnt about the various ceremonies, prayers, and songs involved in said ceremonies.
 When he was old enough Ahtahkakoop would have taken part in these ceremonies, such as being able to smudge and purify himself, pipe ceremonies, and sweat lodges.
 A very significant ritual that Ahtahkakoop would have taken part in during his early life was his vision quest.
 Around the age of 14, Ahtahkakoop would have left his family to seclude himself in the hills or forests around his camp.
 There, without food or water, he fasted in hopes of receiving a vision from the Creator.
 This ritual was an important part of puberty and a rite of passage.